sebaeze/SAA-C02-AWS-TRAINING/README.md

 ### Cloudtrail Log file integrity
 Guarantee that the log trail was not changed or modified by implementing a hash in every log file delivered by Cloudtrail.

+### Trusted advisor
+Inspect AWS infrastructure for evaluating several parameters.
+Cost advisor flag check EC2 utilization and I/O processing in EBS volumen in order to report low utilization.
+It create events that can be catched using Cloudwatch event.

 ## EC2

 ### User Data
 Script to be execute during EC2 creation.